SJSU272LabF18/EduBlocks/README.md

 ### Proposed methodology/ resources, etc:
 1. Implement a permissioned blockchain using Hyperledger Fabric open source project and deploy it on IBM Cloud.
-2. Leverage Hyperledger Indy framework for identity management
+2. Leverage Hyperledger Indy framework for identity management.
+3. Use Hyperledger Compose tool for creating smart contracts.
-3. Implement REST APIs for various business entities involved.
+4. Implement REST APIs for various business entities involved.
-4. Implement a simple web application to demonstrate the students application journey highlighted above.
+5. Implement a simple web application to demonstrate the students application journey highlighted above.